8.3 Movies and Culture

 Social Issues in Film

-As D. W. Griffith recognized nearly a century ago, film has enormous power as a medium to influence public opinion.
+As D.W.
+Griffith recognized nearly a century ago, film has enormous power as a medium to influence public opinion.
 Ever since Griffith’s The Birth of a Nation sparked strong public reactions in 1915, filmmakers have produced movies that address social issues, sometimes subtly, and sometimes very directly.
 Recent examples include Parasite (2019), which offers a scathing critique of class inequality, and The Trial of the Chicago 7 (2020), which examines the political turmoil of the 1960s.
-Additionally, the rise of streaming platforms has made it easier for audiences to access documentaries like I Am Greta (2020), which highlights the climate crisis, and Collective (2019), which investigates a corruption scandal in Romania.
+Additionally, the rise of streaming platforms has made it easier for audiences to access documentaries like I Am Greta (2020), which highlights the climate crisis, and Collective (2019), which investigates a corruption scandal in Romania sparked by a nightclub fire.
 These films have the potential to shape cultural attitudes and drive social change.

 In the 2010s and 2020s, documentaries continued to enjoy significant cultural and commercial success.
-Films like Fyre (2019), which exposes a fraudulent music festival, and Free Solo (2018), which documents a daring rock climbing feat, have demonstrated the power of documentary filmmaking to capture audiences’ attention and spark conversations.
-Moreover, the growth of streaming platforms has allowed for the distribution of a wider range of documentaries, including those with niche or politically charged topics
+Films like Fyre (2019), which expose a fraudulent music festival, and Free Solo (2018), which documents a daring rock climbing feat, have demonstrated the power of documentary filmmaking to capture audiences’ attention and spark conversations.
+Moreover, the growth of streaming platforms has allowed for the distribution of a wider range of documentaries, including those with niche or politically charged topics.